xapian/xapian/xapian-applications/omega/docs/overview.rst

 * MHTML (.mhtml, .mht) if perl with MIME::Tools is available
 * MIME email messages (.eml) and USENET articles if perl with MIME::Tools and HTML::Parser is available
+* vCard files (.vcf, .vcard) if perl with Text::vCard is available

 If you have additional extensions that represent one of these types, you can add an additional MIME mapping using the ``--mime-type`` option.
 For